 Human Trafficking is a deplorable social issue plaguing our world today.
 Unfortunately, it is a billion-dollar industry that is extremely challenging to stop.
 I have the heart to speak up for individuals that have been silenced.
 With this poster design, I used illustration to portray the idea that "anyone" can be trafficked, and that you may know "anyone".
 After contemplating a message that will grab the viewer's attention, I hand-lettered this statement:

 "The Chains of Modern Day Slavery are not made of metal, but of the extremely high demand that comes from us all."

 I wanted every viewer to connect themselves to the global issue at hand because our consumerism and demand are the biggest reasons for the growth and continuation of modern-day slavery.
 The final component of this design is informing.
-Viewers receive an alarming and factual bite of some current statistics then they are pointed in a direction to continue to do more.
+Viewers receive an alarming look at some current statistics, then they are pointed in a direction to continue to do more.
 I want to provoke people to use whatever resources they have to do something about the injustices in our world.

 Software Used: Adobe Illustrator, Adobe Photoshop, Procreate